For the longest time, Birthday Week was a raucous, exhausting celebration.

 When my grandfather was on his second brain tumor, he used to call for my mother.
-She was slipping into insanity even then and Alexa had been their lost child even when she'd sat right there in front of them.
+She was slipping into Alex had been their lost child even when she’d sat right there in front of them.

 I don’t know why I dreamed that he was lost to me this afternoon.
 But I know I woke up screaming and calling his name.